 Home Economics and Financial Balance

 In middle school, I took a class in home economics that taught me skills to run a household like a tight ship.
 I learned to sew (a sweatshirt) and cook (using baking soda when I should have used baking powder).
-My teacher, Mrs. Phelps, knew a lot about managing a high intensity household as her future Olympic champion son, Michael was only in elementary school himself.
+My teacher, Mrs. Phelps, knew a lot about managing a high-intensity household as her future Olympic champion son, Michael, was only in elementary school himself.

 In the years after I moved on from her class, I can only imagine what it was like for Debbie Phelps to manage the economics of a home with such extraordinary internal catalysts: Michael’s ADHD diagnosis and struggles in school, his willful pursuit of excellence in the pool, and the logistics of training far from home at the North Baltimore Aquatic Club.
 Mrs. Phelps knew what it meant to make economic decisions and value-based decisions while on a path to raising a son who would become one of the greatest athletes in generations.